vibbits/containers-workflow-hackathon/README.md

 This is a draft repository for organizing and collecting training materials for the containers &amp; workflow pipelines course.

 ## Background information
 The ELIXIR Training Platform ran a survey in 2019 to identify potential gaps in training courses and materials with containers and workflow pipelines considered to be one of the major identified gaps.
-The aim of the hackaton is to develop training materials and relevant use-cases, freely available and useful for 1) organizing courses on the topic and 2) self-learning.
+The aim of the hackathon is to develop training materials and relevant use-cases, freely available and useful for 1) organizing courses on the topic and 2) self-learning.
 A plethora of choices exist as to which technologies that can be used regarding containers and workflow pipelines, however with recent increase in the popularity of Docker and Singularity containers and Nextflow pipelines, these are being put forward as technologies.

-## Overview hackaton program:
+## Overview hackathon program:
-Hackaton on two different days: will be focused on drafting a framework for practical training materials, including defining training goals, expected outcomes, and participants’ profile
+Hackathon on two different days: will be focused on drafting a framework for practical training materials, including defining training goals, expected outcomes, and participants’ profile
 - First day: drafting a framework for practical training materials, defining learning objectives, collect existing materials, define participants' profile, etc.
     - Date: 10 February 2021